lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 ![One-shot accuracy]({{ '/assets/images/one-shot-model-accuracy-correlation.png' | relative_url }})
 {: style="width: 50%;" class="center"}
-*Figure 19.
+*Fig. 19.
 A stratified sample of models with different one-shot model accuracy versus their true validation accuracy as stand-alone models.
 (Image source: [Bender et al 2018](http://proceedings.mlr.press/v80/bender18a/bender18a.pdf))*
+{:.image-caption}

 Clearly designing such a search graph is not a trivial task, but it demonstrates a strong potential with the one-shot approach.
 It works well with only gradient descent and no additional algorithm like RL or EA is a must.